 Next year we’re planning to have a big presence at the Humane Society’s “Run for Their Lives” 5K fundraiser.
 It’s a really fun event – pet-friendly of course!

-What suggestions do you have for other Graebel offices wanting to grow their local CSR programs?
+What suggestions do you have for other Graebel offices wanting to grow their local CSR programmes?

 The survey process has been extremely important in identifying activities our people are passionate about – that helps participation rates of course.
 And we have an exceptionally engaged Social Committee – incredible people who care and want to make a difference by coming together to do good.

-Thank you Sarah and the entire Wausau team for your efforts to demonstrate #GraebelCares and to help grow our program organically!
+Thank you Sarah and the entire Wausau team for your efforts to demonstrate #GraebelCares and to help grow our programme organically!